JuliaDynamics/NetworkDynamics.jl/docs/src/BasicConstructors.md

 other, the types `VertexFunction` and `EdgeFunction` are introduced.
 They provide a unifying interface between different classes of nodes and edges.
 Both have several subtypes that account for the different classes of equations that may represent the local dynamics.
-At the moment algebraic (static) equations and ordinary differential equations (ODEs) are supported:
+At the moment, algebraic (static) equations, ordinary differential equations (ODEs) and delay differential equations (DDEs) are supported:

 ```julia